VinitraMk/AlgoBook/README.md

 # AlgoBook
 A collection of useful algorithms and data structures.
-Following algorithms have been implemented in c++.
+Following algorithms have been implemented in c++ and java.

 #### Backtracking
     1. Subset Sum Problem
     2. N Queens
-    3. Graph coloring
-    4. Rat in a maze